justinhnain/justinhnain.github.io/_portfolio/td2-sqlite.md

 ### Purpose & Overview
 This is practice in undertaking a full ETL process, and forming SQL queries.

-I pull data from an API, format & clean the data, input the data into an SQLite database, query it with Python's SQLite3 interface, and visually analyse the data using several Python libraries in Google Colaboratory.
+I pull data from an API, format & clean the data, input the data into an SQLite database, query it with Python's SQLite3 interface, and make <u>basic</u> visuals out of the data using several Python libraries in Google Colaboratory.

 Each section in the Google Colaboratory notebook showcases command over different SQL features.